Supatra-P/Supatra-P/README.md

 🤔 I'm looking for an internship opportunity with a corporation.

-🌱 I’m currently learning about React.
+🌱 I’m currently learning about SRS.

 😪 ..z